KazaKago/Preferhythm/README.md

 }
 ```

-When building, a class for SharedPreference is auto generated based on the class with `@PrefClass` annotation.
+When building, `[PREFERENCES_MODEL_NAME] + Manager` class is auto generated based on the class with `@PrefClass` annotation.
-This class name is `[ORIGINAL_CLASS_NAME] + Manager`.
-Also, Put and get methods are auto created based on the original field name.
+Also, Put and get methods are auto created based on the original field name with `@PrefFirld` annotation.

 ```java
 public class MainActivity extends Activity {